logo

 id: 'node2',

-states: ['disabled'], // This node is initially in the disabled state
+states: ['disabled'], // Initially in disabled state

 },